 The quick turnaround is designed to start the legal process and ensure your rights are upheld, especially your right to know the charges against you.

-Critical Steps in the Arraignment Process
+Critical Steps in the Nevada Arraignment Process

 Reading of Charges